lamineba/constitution/README.md

 organisation.
 This includes the chair person, a treasurer and two other office bearers.

 4.2 Termofoffice:Office
-bearers will serve for a period of 1 year which has been agreed to by the general membership at an AGM.
-They can, however, stand for re-election for another term in office again and again after that, for so long as their services are needed and they are ready to give their services.
+bearers will serve for a period of 6 months which has been agreed to by the general membership at an AGM.
+They can, however, stand for re-election for only another term in office.

 4.3 Vacancies: The Office Bearers must, as soon as reasonably possible, appoint someone to fill any vacancy that